ithirzty/bah/README.md

 - To set an output name to your program, use the `bah myFile.bah -o myCompiledProgram`.
 - To get the current installed version, use `bah -v`.
 - To compile as a static library, use `bah myFile.bah -l`.
-- To compile your program as a dynamicly linked program, use `bah myFile.bah -d`.
+- To compile your program as a dynamically linked program, use `bah myFile.bah -d`.

 ### Hello, world!
 ```c